-Newspapers and broadcast outlets in the U.S. have received a painful financial blow after the COVID-19 lockdown caused a 50% decline in advertising revenue.
-The new legislation is offering them aid.
+Media outlets in the U.S. received a painful financial blow after the COVID-19 lockdown caused a 50% decline in revenue which heavily realied on advertising.
+But the aid is coming.

-According to the National Association of Broadcasters (NAB), advertising losses for local TV and radio stations may reach $3 billion by the end of the year.
-Printed media has committed to lower quality and frequency of printing, with some going out of business entirely.
-Staff members are receiving pay cuts, getting laid off, or put on unpaid furloughs.
+According to the National Association of Broadcasters, losses for the media may reach $3 billion by the end of 2020.
+Printed media has committed to lower quality and regularity, with some going out of business entirely.
+Staff members are receiving cuts in payment, getting laid off, or put on unpaid furloughs.